ACT Testing Updates

 - Find out if you need to take the Writing Test.
 Some colleges require scores from the optional Writing Test.
 You can register for this test along with the ACT.
 It is offered on the same dates as the ACT test.

 - Pay your fees or apply for a fee waiver.
-The registration fee for the ACT is $55 without writing and $70 with writing.
+The registration fee for the ACT is $66 without the optional essay test and $91 with the optional essay test.
 The fee includes reports for you, your high school, and up to four colleges.
-There is a fee of $13 for each report sent to additional colleges.
-For a complete list of fees, as well as more information about registration, fee waivers, and the test itself, visit the ACT website.
+There is a fee of $18 for each report sent to additional colleges.
+Visit the ACT website for a complete list of fees, as well as more information about registration, fee waivers, and the test itself.